pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/where-the-walls-have-worms.md

 *“…repeat, 48 Bowen Street\!
 Requesting immediate backup and coroner\!
 Locked room confirmed\!
 Victim is… Detective, caller confirms victim’s heart is missing\!
 Extreme radio and television interference reported… neighbours on scene… All units acknowledge…”*

-## Part 6: The Sound of Infestation
+## Chapter 6: The Sound of Infestation

 The dispatcher's words, fragmented yet utterly clear in their terrible import, hung in the supercharged air of the alley like shards of ice. *Simultaneous.* Bowen Street – miles away across the slumbering city. *Heart missing.* *Extreme interference.*